tcsmath/tcsmath.github.io/_posts/2018-04-06-navigating.md

 \[
    x'(t) = \Pi_{\K} \left(x(t), F(x(t))\right)\,.
 \]
-(As we will see, this is well-defined under mild assumptions.)
-This maintains feasibility,
+This is an example of a [projected dynamical system](https://en.wikipedia.org/wiki/Projected_dynamical_system).
-but still leaves us with the question of what role the Euclidean norm is playing.
+Having now addressed feasibility, but we are left to consider the role of the Euclidean norm.

 ## A Riemannian version